ioccc-src/winner/1990/tbr/README.md

 expression so this would not even compile.
 Thank you Cody for your assistance!

+## Alternative code:

+Cody also made a version that uses `fgets()` instead of `gets()` so one would not get a warning that was interspersed with the output of the initial prompt when running the program, to make it both safer and to have a better look.
+Thank you Cody!

+To build try:

+	make alt

+NOTE: it will segfault if you send EOF; to quit send an interrupt like ctrl-c.
+Cody will look at this later.

 ## To run:

 	./tbr
 	# enter some shell commands

+NOTE: globs do not work with this entry.
+Why?

 ## Try: